 Define the Issue fields in your Report Template Properties:

 When you manually create an Issue, select Default for template in the dropdown of note template options.

 Dradis will automatically pull in the Issue fields from your Report Template Properties to create your Issue template.

-If you specified values for your text field, they’ll even appear in a list so that you can be sure that your Issue has the fields and values that your report template is looking for.
+If you specified values for your text field, they’ll even appear in a dropdown list (in the Fields view) so that you can be sure that your Issue has the fields and values that your report template is looking for.

 Note: the example above walks through defining the Issue fields and automatically generating an Issue template.
 The same process is available for Evidence fields, just follow the instructions to define your Evidence fields and create a piece of Evidence instead!